The Golden Voyage of Sinbad: Plot

-On their journey, Sinbad and his crew face numerous dangers, including the wooden siren figurehead of their ship, which Koura animates with magic to steal the map, allowing him to locate Lemuria.
+On their journey, Sinbad and his crew face numerous challenges, including the wooden siren figurehead of their ship, which Koura animates with magic to steal the map, allowing him to locate Lemuria.
 Koura sends another homunculus to spy on Sinbad, overhearing the Oracle of All Knowledge describe the perils Sinbad will face.
 Koura seals Sinbad and his men inside the Oracle's cave, but they escape using a makeshift rope.
 Haroun destroys the homunculus as it attacks Sinbad.

 Captured by hostile natives, Koura animates a six-armed statue of Kali, which cows the natives.
-Sinbad and his men arrive shortly after and fight the statue.
-Haroun pushes the statue from behind, causing it to fall and shatter.
+Sinbad and his men arrive shortly after and battle the statue.
+Haroun pushes the statue from behind, causing it to fall and break.
 They find the final piece of the puzzle among Kali's remains.
 The natives capture Sinbad and his crew, but upon seeing the eye tattoo on Margiana's hand, they decide to sacrifice her to a one-eyed centaur, their God of the Single Eye and the Fountain's Guardian of Evil.

 Koura reaches the Fountain of Destiny and drops one piece of the amulet into the water, restoring his life force.
 He summons the centaur, which battles the Guardian of Good, a griffin.
 Sinbad and his crew arrive as the centaur, with Koura's help, kills the griffin.
 After Sinbad slays the centaur, Koura drops the second piece into the Fountain, which turns him invisible (the "shield of darkness").
 Koura engages Sinbad in a sword fight, but when he steps into the Fountain, he becomes visible in silhouette, enabling Sinbad to fatally stab him.
 When Sinbad drops the third piece into the Fountain, a crown rises from the depths.
 Sinbad presents it to the Vizier, whose mask dissolves as he puts it on, revealing his restored face.
 When Margiana asks why Sinbad did not take the crown for himself, he replies that he values his freedom more.